 Behavioral health services

 The Nebraska Low Income Home Energy Assistance Program (LIHEAP) is available to home owners and renters who meet income guideline and certain eligibility requirements.
 The follow displays shows income requirements,

 SNAP is available to US citizens and Permanent residents who meet certain income guidelines.
-The following grid shows the income guidelines for October 1, 2014 to September 30, 2015.

 Gross monthly income